veglezMX/agent-guidance/QUICKSTART.md

 "Read the cookbook at ./team-cookbook/_index.yaml before starting"
 ```

+You can copy and paste the file `../templates/AGENTS.md` into your environment.

 ### Step 2: Agent Navigates Automatically
 - Loads context and tech stack
 - Checks constraints first